DevC-Kingston/team7/README.md

 ## What we learned
-* Learning 1
+* Teamwork
-* Learning 2
+* Working around each team member skill

-## What's next for “Insert Your Bot Name”
+## What's next for “CovFeed”
 Product Roadmap - next features for example
 1. Feature 1
 1. Feature 2